Long Island, Maine: History

 After the war, tourism became the most popular industry, and several small stores, a fire station, and a K–5 school (1953) were built.
-In the summer, several hundred or even thousands of tourists travel from places such as Massachusetts and New York to vacation in their summer cottages.

 In 1969, the U.S. government sold the historic naval fuel annex to King Resources, which envisioned a supertanker port on Long Island that, combined with the existing Portland–Montreal pipeline to Canada, would make Casco Bay the largest crude oil export destination in the world by volume at the time.
 The initial King Resources purchase included 181 acres of land, a 600-foot pier and 15 underground fuel storage tanks with a capacity in excess of 623,000 barrels.
 King Resources bought an additional 175 acres on Long Island for its plant, along with the historic Fort McKinley property on nearby Great Diamond Island, but eventually abandoned the project as delays and costs grew as a result of opposition by environmental and community groups.

 In 1972, oil leaking from the Wilh.
 Wilhelmsen tanker Tamano washed ashore on Long Island, after the tanker proceeded to an anchorage between Long Island and Clapboard Island with the crew unaware that the ship had struck Soldier Ledge while passing through Hussey Sound.
 Remediation included the removal of six inches of sand from Long Island's West Beach for disposal at a landfill at Naval Air Station Brunswick.

 The island was originally part of the City of Portland, which re-evaluated property taxes in 1990.
 Due in part to high real estate prices paid by out-of-state residents and property aesthetic values, property taxes increased substantially.
 Many residents felt this move created an unfair discrepancy between the money paid to Portland and the services they received in return.
 The island voted to secede from Portland, and on July 1, 1993, the island was declared the Town of Long Island.
 The Long Island Historical Society now houses every news article that was printed about the secession movement as well as video and film footage of the secession ceremonies.
 These archives also include copies of the local and national news coverage given to the community during its "rebellion".

 In 2006, Northland Residential deeded to the town 116 acres of former naval fuel annex land a predecessor company had acquired from King Resources, after redeveloping other parcels of the former government property for residential and commercial use.
 The town set up the Long Island Community Land Operating Co. to maintain the property as a nature conservation preserve, known as "The Area" to island residents.